moshix/3270BBS/basic_manual.md

 ### Community Programs

 The system includes a collection of shared example programs that all users can access.
-These programs are stored in the `basic/community/` directory and have filenames starting with underscore (`_`).
+These programs are stored in teh `basic/community/` directory and have filenames starting with underscore (`_`).

 **Using community programs:**
 - `FILES` - Shows both your files and available community programs